flowgrind/flowgrind/INSTALL.md

         # echo "net-analyzer/flowgrind ** > /etc/portage/package.keywords/flowgrind
         # emerge flowgrind

-* Hint: you can select a different git branch (e.g., next) by setting the environment for the ebuild like this:
+* Hint: you can select a different git branch (e.g., next) by setting the environment for the emerge like this:

-        # mkdir -p /etc/portage/env/
-        # echo 'EGIT_BRANCH="next"' > /etc/portage/env/flowgrind-git-branch
-        # echo "net-analyzer/flowgrind flowgrind-git-branch" >>/etc/portage/package.env
+	# FLOWGRIND_LIVE_BRANCH=next emerge flowgrind

 FreeBSD
 -------